Introduction

 Feature Integration

-When you receive your invitation, you can begin the integration of Messages for Business features into your platform.
+When you receive your invitation, you can begin the integration of Apple Messages for Business features into your platform.
 Apple provides an API Integration Tutorial as a guide, along with code samples to give you a head start.
 You configure your MSP test account in Apple Business Register and begin development.
-You’ll need to build a demo that shows an example customer journey, leveraging the full range of Messages for Business features.
-When your integration and demo are complete, you can schedule a live review of your demo with the Messages for Business team.
+You’ll need to build a demo that shows an example customer journey, leveraging the full range of Apple Messages for Business features.
+When your integration and demo are complete, you can schedule a live review of your demo with the Apple Messages for Business team.
 When the team determines that the integration is done to Apple’s standards, you’ll be approved to begin the next phase.
 For more information, see Integration.

 Business Development

-When Apple approves your organization, you can begin this phase by signing up your sales and customer success teams for Messages for Business online training.
-Make sure you have three client registered for Messages for Business in Apple Business Register, and develop their conversational flows and necessary back-end integration, followed by a pilot program for testing.
+When Apple approves your organization, you can begin this phase by signing up your sales and customer success teams for Apple Messages for Business online training.
+Make sure you have three client registered for Apple Messages for Business in Apple Business Register, and develop their conversational flows and necessary back-end integration, followed by a pilot program for testing.
 For more information, see Business Development.

 Launch